Female Urinary Incontinence: What You Need to Know

-- Behavioral Treatment — For some people, avoiding incontinence is as simple as limiting fluids at certain times of the day or planning regular trips to the bathroom — a therapy called timed voiding or bladder training.
+- Behavioral Treatment — For some, avoiding urinary incontinence is as simple as limiting fluids at certain times of the day or planning regular trips to the bathroom — a therapy called timed voiding or bladder training.
 As you gain control, you can extend the time between trips.
 Bladder training also includes Kegel exercises to strengthen the pelvic muscles, which help hold urine in the bladder.

-- Medicines can affect bladder control in different ways.
-Some medicines help prevent incontinence by blocking abnormal nerve signals that make the bladder contract at the wrong time, while others slow urine production.
-Still others relax the bladder.
-Before prescribing a medicine to treat incontinence, we may look at changing a prescription you already take.
+- Before prescribing a medicine to treat incontinence, your provider may look at changing a prescription you already take.
 For instance, diuretics are often prescribed to treat high blood pressure because they reduce fluid in the body by increasing urine production.
-Some people may find switching from a diuretic to another blood pressure medicine take care of incontinence.
+Some people may find that switching from a diuretic to another blood pressure medicine alleviates their issues with incontinence.

-- Biofeedback — uses measuring devices to help you become aware of your body’s functioning.
+- Biofeedback — This option uses measuring devices to help you become aware of how your body is functioning.
 By using electronic devices or diaries to track when your bladder and urethral muscles contract, you can gain control over these muscles.
 Biofeedback can supplement pelvic muscle exercises and electrical stimulation to relieve stress and urge incontinence.

-- Neuromodulation — For urge incontinence not responding to behavioral treatments or drugs, stimulating nerves to the bladder leaving the spine can be effective in some patients.
-We will need to test to determine if this device would be helpful to you.
+- Neuromodulation — For urge incontinence that does not respond to behavioral treatments or drugs, stimulating certain nerves to the bladder can be effective in some patients.
+You would need to have testing done, in order to determine if this device would be helpful to you.

-- Catheterization — If you are incontinent because your bladder never empties completely — overflow incontinence — or your bladder cannot empty because of poor muscle tone, past surgery, or spinal cord injury, you might use a catheter to empty your bladder.
+- Catheterization — If you are incontinent because your bladder never empties completely, such as in overflow incontinence.
+Or your bladder cannot empty because of other reasons such as: poor muscle tone, past surgery, or spinal cord injury, you might use a catheter to empty your bladder.
 A catheter is a tube you insert through the urethra into the bladder to drain urine.

-- Mid-urethral sling — Treats female stress incontinence by placing a narrow strip of mesh within the body to support the urethra.
-Continence can be achieved immediately following the procedure.
+- Mid-urethral sling — This option is specific for female stress incontinence because it places a narrow strip of mesh within the body to support the urethra.
+Resolving incontinence issues, can be achieved immediately following the procedure.

-- Urethral bulking involves injecting natural bulking agents around the urethra to increase outlet resistance and achieve continence.
-Bulking can be done in our office without the need for an anesthetic.
+- Urethral bulking- Also specific to female incontinence, this procedure involves injecting natural bulking agents around the urethra to increase outlet resistance and achieve continence.
+Bulking can be done in the office without the need for an anesthetic.